With Buddhism, mindfulness meditation, the KonMari Method™, and forgiveness

 “Even if those physical sensations are met in that moment, it’s only temporary because satiating craving does not create real contentment… The cause of suffering is craving itself… Through the mindfulness and the awareness and the kindness, we can cultivate that capacity to be aware, content, with equanimity.”Larry Yang

-While equanimity practice was critical in improving my spending, metta practice helped me more graciously handle the difficult process of recovery.
+While equanimity practice was critical in improving my spending, metta practice helped me be gentle with myself.
 Treating myself so harshly when I was not able to meet unreasonable, self-imposed goals was damaging, but I learned through metta practice to be kinder and more compassionate with myself — not only when things didn’t go as planned, but also when developing a more realistic plan for eliminating the debt.

 I was finally able to uncover a path forward and diverge from the pattern of addiction in which I’d been stuck for so long.
 Little did I know that PMDD was behind it all and that I needed to dig a little more before I could change my patterns for good — and truly heal.